The Witcher season 2: Everything we know so farNov 30 | 2 min read

 Dominic West is best known for roles in The Wire and The Affair.
 More recently, he appeared in the first two seasons of Sky One comedy series Brassic as Vinnie's blundering GP.

-Aside from his rumoured upcoming role in The Crown, he's set to appear alongside Lily James in the BBC adaptation of Nancy Mitford’s classic novel The Pursuit of Love.
+Aside from his upcoming role in The Crown, he recently appeared alongside Lily James in the BBC adaptation of Nancy Mitford’s classic novel The Pursuit of Love.